What Does Archangel Camael Mean in Divine Justice?

 For Camael, practical prayer asks what the tradition invites the reader to notice, repair, study, release, or carry with more care.
 It does not announce that the angel has already decided the outcome.

-That closure matters because Camael prayer only helps when devotion remains a disciplined petition, not proof, pressure, or certainty.
+That matters because Camael prayer only helps when devotion remains a disciplined petition, not proof, pressure, or certainty.

 A contrast with Chamuel's peace role matters because Camael is sterner: justice and severity before peace.